chrisattias/python_language_notes/README.md

 ---

 ## Repository Contents
+- notebooks--folder containing:
-- 20 + Jupyter notebook (.ipynb) files which contain notes written in Markdown and example Python code.
+    - 20 + Jupyter notebook (.ipynb) files which consist of notes written in Markdown and example Python code.
-- 20 + HTML versions of the notebook files.
+    - HTML versions of the notebook files.
     - images--folder containing images used within notebooks.
     - input--folder containing files inputted by notebooks.
     - output--folder containing files outputted by notebooks.
 - environment.yml--YML file that specifies conda environment.
 Used with Binder when Jupyter notebooks are run interactively.
 - .gitignore--plaintext file that specifies which files to exclude from GitHub repository.
 - README.md--what you are currently reading.
 A Markdown file.